 11.01 Easements.
 All of the Property, including Lots and Common Elements, shall be subject to such easements for driveways, walkways, parking areas, water lines, sanitary sewers, storm drainage facilities, gas lines, telephone and electric power line and other public utilities established by the developer or by his or her predecessors in title, prior to the subjecting of the Property to the Declaration.
 The Association shall have the power and authority to grant and establish upon, over, under and across the Common Elements conveyed to it, such further easements as are requisite for the convenient use and enjoyment of the Property.

+If an Owner combines two or more adjacent Lots into a single parcel for county or zoning purposes, the Lot lines shown in the original plat shall continue to define the Lots for all Association purposes, including assessments and voting rights.
+However, the Association may, upon written request of the Owner, extinguish any utility easement located along the former interior Lot line(s) of the combined parcel, provided that the easement does not serve any other Lot.

 A five (5) foot utility easement is hereby reserved on all sides of each lot.
-It is specifically understood and agreed that, upon lots being combined, this utility easement on the common boundary of the combined tract shall be automatically extinguished
+It is specifically understood and agreed that, upon lots being combined, this utility easement on the common boundary of the combined tract shall be automatically extinguished.

 ARTICLE XII